yuyinzhou/yuyinzhou.github.io/_pages/about.md

 If you are interested in working with me (remotely), please feel free to drop me an email.

 **Recent News**
+- We are organizing [ICML2021 workshop on Interpretable ML in Healthcare](https://sites.google.com/view/imlh2021/).
+Please submit your paper [here](https://cmt3.research.microsoft.com/IMLH2021).
+- One paper has been accepted to TMI 2021
 - One paper has been accepted to AAAI 2021
 >* [CAKES: Channel-wise Automatic KErnel Shrinking for Efficient 3D Networks](https://arxiv.org/pdf/2003.12798.pdf)